Care Design Lab

 Loélia Rapin - Thesis

 After completing the Masters program at the Care Design Lab and the DU DESSIIN double degree, Loélia Rapin has continued her studies with a thesis under a CIFRE contract - she is enrolled at Nantes University in Computer Science (LS2N) and supervised at the Care Design Lab.
 Based in the design agency Sensipode in Nantes, she is working on a method for collecting and analyzing patients' needs, using methodologies of design and collaborative management for transformative projects in a hospital context.
-Her work is divided between the Emergency Department at Montpellier University Hospital, where she is hosted by Emmanuelle Garnier, hospital director, and the geriatric department of the Beauséjour Nursing Home at Nantes University Hospital.
+Her field of study is at the Emergency Department at Montpellier University Hospital, where she is hosted by Emmanuelle Garnier, hospital director.

 Methodology